 The worry that the coherence of one’s contemporaneous attitudes does not suffice for even minimal self-government is grounded in the apparent possibility that a person could be brainwashed, or otherwise compelled, to endorse a given motive.
 Indeed, her brain could be manipulated in such a way that each of her endorsements is highly responsive to reasons.
 This has led some philosophers to supplement coherentist accounts of autonomy with additional conditions that place constraints on the causal history of an agent’s endorsements, constraints of the very sort singled out in the responsiveness-to-reasoning accounts.
 These supplements face a significant challenge, however: it is very difficult to spell out the distinction between autonomy-conferring reasoning and autonomy-undermining reasoning without implicitly appealing to the very phenomenon one is trying to explain.

-Even if historical approaches to autonomy can successfully overcome this difficulty, they do nothing to address the further challenge that coherence is not even necessary for autonomous agency.
-The autonomous actions at the center of this challenge are the so-called “weak-willed” actions undertaken “against the agent's best judgment.”
-Though the weak-willed agent is hardly a paradigm of self-governing agency, she nonetheless plays a decisive role in the relative power of her own motives; she authorizes her behavior, even though she believes that she has good reason to act otherwise.
+Even if historical approaches to autonomy can successfully overcome this difficulty, they do nothing to address the fact that coherence is not even necessary for autonomous agency.
+An agent need not sacrifice her autonomy in order to decide to act contrary to her long-term commitments and concerns; acting “out of character” is not a sufficient condition for failing to govern oneself.
+Though a “weak-willed” agent is hardly a paradigm example of someone who governs herself when she acts, she too plays a decisive role in the relative power of her own motives; she authorizes her behavior, even though she believes that she has good reason to act otherwise.
 It is notoriously difficult to make sense of such an exercise of authority.
 For our purposes here, however, it suffices to note that if weakness of will is a genuine phenomenon, then human agents have the capacity to govern themselves in a way that they themselves take to be unjustified.
-They can claim for themselves an authority that challenges the authority of their very own reason.
+They can assert an authority over themselves that challenges the authority of their very own reason.

-The possibility of weakness of will implies that the authorization an agent must give to her motives if she is to count as (minimally) governing their effects need not take the form of the judgment that no alternative action would be better.
-Some philosophers have lent support to this conclusion by arguing that there are other cases in which a person's authorizations can come apart from her evaluations, cases in which a person cannot bring herself to follow the recommendations of her own reason.
+The possibility of weakness of will points to the more general fact that an agent’s authorization of her own motives need not take the form of the judgment that it would not be better to act otherwise.
+Various forms of perversity are perfectly compatible with autonomous agency.
+Some philosophers believe that it is also possible for agents to defy their own contemporaneous normative verdicts without defying anything very deep about themselves.
 A woman, for example, may conclude that even though she has an overriding reason to give up her child for adoption, she cannot recognize herself in this action, and so cannot identify with the desire to perform it.
 Reasonable people will surely disagree about how best to interpret any particular example.
-But human experience does seem to support the general point: the human capacity for self-reflection enables human agents to distance themselves in thought from every aspect of their own psyches — even their rational reflections.
-Given this possibility, a person's identification with her motives cannot be cashed out in terms of higher-order attitudes of approval and disapproval, or in terms of the rational reflections that typically ground these attitudes.
+But human experience does seem to support the general point: the human capacity for self-reflection enables human agents to distance themselves in thought from every aspect of their own psyches—even their rational reflections.
+Given this possibility, a person’s identification with her motives cannot be cashed out in terms of higher-order attitudes of approval and disapproval, or in terms of the rational reflections that typically ground these attitudes.

 Similar concerns are raised by the appeal to plans.
 Though plans often enable a person to exercise some measure of control over her life as a whole, a person can govern herself at a particular time even while defying her earlier attempts to place constraints on how she will govern herself at this time.
 She can take it upon herself to abandon her plans, or to modify them in ways she did not anticipate when she first made them.
 She can even reject the counsel of the long-term values that provide the underlying rationale for these plans.

-As we have seen, no such limitation seems to apply where the attitude at stake is an agent's highest-order desire, evaluative judgment, or plan.
-The only attitude from which it seems that no agent can be alienated is the desire to have sufficient power to determine one's own motives — the desire to be a self-governing agent.
+As we have seen, no such limitation seems to apply where the mental state at stake is an agent’s highest-order desire, evaluative judgment, or plan, or even an integrated combination of such attitudes.
+The only attitude from which it seems that no agent can be alienated is the desire to have sufficient power to determine one’s own motives—the desire to be a self-governing agent.
 Even if, however, we leave to one side the question of whether this desire can really be attributed to every potentially self-governing agent, it does not seem to be an adequate basis for distinguishing motives whose power can be attributed to the agent herself from motives that are not in this sense internal.
 For if a desire underlies every action performed by a potentially self-governing agent, then it plays a causal role even when an agent fails to govern her motives in the minimal way necessary to be accountable for them.
 It thus cannot be the key to any account of what is special about self-governing agency.

 Perhaps there is no attitude to which we can point in order to distinguish between cases in which the power of an agent’s motives can be directly attributed to her and cases in which her authority over her motives is a mere formality.
 If so, then this might seem to be a reason to favor accounts that tie autonomous agency to the agent’s responsiveness to reasons.
 Unfortunately, however, these accounts have problems of their own.
 Most importantly, it seems as though a person can govern herself even if she does not understand the significance of what she is doing.
 To be sure, if someone’s ignorance is perfectly reasonable, then she may not be to blame if she does something wrong.
 But under such circumstances, what frees her from blame is the fact that she has good reason to be ignorant.
 There appears to be no basis for assuming that, in addition to lacking certain relevant information, she is not really the (ill-informed) power behind her authorization of her action.

-In killing Desdemona, Othello fails to accomplish his own aim of doing what he has good reason to do.
+In killing Desdemona, Othello fails to accomplish his aim of doing what he has good reason to do.
 But this does not prevent him from being the author of his own actions.
-Nor would he necessarily have been prevented from governing himself if, given his character and circumstances, he had been unable to “track” the evaluative and nonevaluative facts: he would still have been accountable for what he did if he had been too jealous, or too stubborn, or too vain, or too hot-tempered to be capable of responding to the wide range of reasons against believing that his wife was unfaithful to him — and the wide range of reasons against killing her even if she was unfaithful.
+Nor would he necessarily have been prevented from governing himself if, given his character and circumstances, he had been unable to “track” the evaluative and nonevaluative facts: he would still have been accountable for what he did if his reason for doing it had been that he was too jealous, or too stubborn, or too vain, or too hot-tempered to be capable of responding to the wide range of reasons against believing that his wife was unfaithful to him—and the wide range of reasons against killing her even if she was unfaithful.
 More carefully, to insist that he would not have been accountable under these circumstances, we must abandon the assumption that autonomous agency is possible even if all actions can, in principle, be explained in terms of deterministic laws of nature.
-In other words, we must accept the incompatibilist thesis that if a person's character is the product of forces over which he never had any control, and if his character traits determine his choices, then even if his motives are responsive to reasons, he is not responsible for their motivating force.
+In other words, we must accept the incompatibilist thesis that if a person’s character is the product of forces over which he never had any control, and if his character traits determine his choices, then even if his motives are responsive to reasons, he is not responsible for their motivating force.

 The preceding reflections call attention to how difficult it is to distinguish the conditions of ideal self-government from the conditions under which one is sufficiently self-governing to be responsible for the motivating power of one’s desires.
 The difficulty is manifested in the fact that as soon as we try to pin down the minimal, threshold conditions of autonomous agency, we seem to come up against the conditions necessary for agency itself.

 Consider, for example, an alleged paradigm case of an agent who fails to govern herself: a person who takes drugs even though she would rather resist the motivating force of her addiction.
 It is widely agreed that, even if many people who fit this description are merely weak-willed, not all of them are: some unwilling addicts are not self-governing in even the minimal sense.
 According to coherentist and responsiveness-to-reasoning accounts, this is because such addicts are, in effect, “passive bystanders” to their own motives.
 But even if we could find a satisfactory account of the relevant passivity, this diagnosis would be problematic.
-For it assimilates the addict to someone whose behavior does not even qualify as an action — someone, e.g., with Tourette's Syndrome, whose verbal outbursts and bodily movements are not even voluntary.
-It thus fails to shed light on the conditions under which someone acts — intentionally, even deliberately — without being accountable for what she does.
+For it assimilates the addict to someone whose behavior does not even qualify as an action—someone, e.g., with Tourette’s Syndrome, whose verbal outbursts and bodily movements are not even voluntary.
+It thus fails to shed light on the conditions under which someone acts—intentionally, even deliberately—without being accountable for what she does.
+(The same problem arises for the proposal that autonomous agents differ from other agents in virtue of their special way of understanding what they are up to.
+Regardless of whether someone governs her intentional actions, she knows what she is doing without having to observe her behavior.
+If someone had to observe her own behavior in order to discover what she was up to, then this behavior would not qualify as her action.)

 If someone’s motives directly defy her attempt to exercise authority over her actions, then their power is not only independent of her authority; they bypass her agency altogether.
 Even if under these conditions a person can acknowledge that there is something to be said for behaving as she does, she is as alienated from the power of her own motives as she is from the power of the physiological states that produce her reflex movements.
 She is not an autonomous agent because she is not an agent at all.